dsiganos/nano-workspace/README.md

 * git clones the nano-node project and its subprojects
 * builds nano-node, Qt wallet and self test executables
 * optionally downloads a ledger for fast bootstrapping
-* hows how to enable_control for RPCs
+* shows how to enable_control for RPCs
 * integrates with Visual Studio Code (look inside the .vscode folder for settings)

 Before building the software, ensure you have these dependencies installed (for ubuntu 20.04):